Australia upset at Indonesia reducing Bali bomber's sentence | Law-Order

 - Australia

-Australia's leader said Friday that it's upsetting Indonesia has further reduced the prison sentence of the bombmaker in the Bali terror attack that killed 202 people — meaning the terrorist could be freed within days if he's granted parole.
+Australia's leader said Friday that it's upsetting Indonesia has further reduced the prison sentence of the bombmaker in the Bali attack that killed 202 people — which could free him within days if he's granted parole.

-Australian Prime Minister Anthony Albanese said he'd been told by Indonesian authorities that Umar Patek's sentence had been reduced by another five months, taking his total reductions to almost two years.
-That means Patek could be released on parole ahead of the 20th anniversary of the bombings in October.
-"This will cause further distress to Australians who were the families of victims of the Bali bombings," Albanese told Channel 9.
-"We lost 88 Australian lives in those bombings."
-Albanese said he would continue making "diplomatic representations" to Indonesia about Patek's sentence and a range of other issues, including Australians currently jailed in Indonesia.
-Albanese described Patek as "abhorrent."
-"His actions were the actions of a terrorist,'' Albanese told Channel 9.
-"They did have such dreadful results for Australian families that are ongoing, the trauma which is there."
+The most recent reduction of Umar Patek's sentence takes his total reductions to almost two years and means he could be released ahead of the 20th anniversary of the bombings in October.
+“This will cause further distress to Australians who were the families of victims of the Bali bombings,” Prime Minister Anthony Albanese told Channel 9.
+“We lost 88 Australian lives in those bombings.”
+Albanese said he would continue making “diplomatic representations” to Indonesia about Patek's sentence and a range of other issues, including Australians currently jailed in Indonesia.
+Albanese described Patek as “abhorrent.”
+“His actions were the actions of a terrorist,'' Albanese told Channel 9. ”They did have such dreadful results for Australian families that are ongoing, the trauma which is there.”
 Indonesia often grants sentence reductions to prisoners on major holidays such as the nation's Independence Day, which was Wednesday.
-Patek received a 5-month reduction on Independence Day for good behavior and could walk free this month from Porong Prison in East Java province if he gets parole, said Zaeroji, who heads the provincial office for the Ministry of Law and Human Rights.
+Patek received a 5-month reduction for good behavior and could walk free this month from Porong Prison in East Java province if he gets parole, said Zaeroji, who heads the provincial office for the Ministry of Law and Human Rights.

 Patek was arrested in Pakistan in 2011 and tried in Indonesia, where he was convicted in 2012.
-He was originally sentenced to 20 years imprisonment.
+He was originally sentenced to 20 years' imprisonment.
 With his time served plus sentence reductions, he became eligible for parole on Aug.
-14. The decision from the Ministry of Law and Human Rights in Jakarta is still pending, Zaeroji said.
+14. The decision from the Ministry of Law and Human Rights is still pending, Zaeroji said.
 If refused parole, he could remain jailed until 2029.

 Patek was one of several men implicated in the attack, which was widely blamed on Jemaah Islamiyah, a Southeast Asian militant group with ties to al-Qaida.
 Most of those killed in the bombing on the resort island were foreign tourists.